armele/ott/README.md

   - Used to overwrite the vanilla health/hearts sprite to mimic Colorful hearts
     - Cleaner, more current for 1.21.1 environment
   - Used in the Pale Garden backport to allow for placement of foliage on the pale moss blocks
-    - Because the Pale Garden is freakin awesome
+    - Because the Pale Garden is awesome
   - Suppressing the experimental features warning for new instances
     - Yes, we know, we're actively modding the game, please shut up